Hoarding and Helping a Hoarder

 Most hoarders can recall a life changing event that preceded their hoarding such as a death, divorce, or even environmental events such as a fire or flooding.
 Traumatic events in a person life are handled in various ways.
 While many people may be able to pick themselves up and press on through a negative life experience, hoarders are not able to move on.
 Through hoarding a person sends up a cry for help.
 More often than not the hoarder lives alone and does not have close personal ties that would lend moral support.

 Hoarding develops from unproductive internal dialogue.
 The person who hoards is trying to validate themselves through hoarding.
-The internal dialogue goes something like this “If I can buy this item, I will be ok”.
+The internal dialogue goes something like this “If I can buy/keep this item, I will be ok”.
 In the beginning shopping may even be an escape from there situation, as time progresses that internal dialogue becomes a habit.
 Another internal dialogue that may be present is “I don’t ever want to need anything again”.
 This idea of stockpiling to avoid need usually stems from the destruction of personal property such as fire or flood.